victorperin/qr-scanner-cli/contributing.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for QR Scanner CLI.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :man-technologist:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out with the maximum information for helps us resolve issues faster.